danielgehrig18/brain-classification/Readme.txt

 1. - Convert the given raw data to a matrix of size 176x208x176 using a publically available 3D-Data Reader ((c) 2010, Dirk-Jan Kroon).

-    - Cut brain image int 3x3x3 chunks of equal size.
+    - Cut brain image into 3x3x3 chunks of equal size.

     - Generate an intensity histogram of every chunk using 3 bins.